Bass Point (England)

-Bass Point is a headland on the coast of Cornwall, England, UK.
+Bass Point is a headland on the coast of Cornwall, England.
 It is at the southern tip of the Lizard peninsula, in the civil parish of Landewednack.
-The headland was a communications centre, during the Victorian era with the Lloyds Signal Station, opened in 1872 for shore to ship communications and Marconi's experiments with wireless at the Lizard Wireless Station.
+The headland was a communications centre during the Victorian era, with the Lloyds Signal Station, opened in 1872 for shore to ship communications, and Marconi's experiments with wireless at the Lizard Wireless Station.